lostintransaction/lostintransaction.github.io/_src/About.md

-# About page

-## Lost in Transaction: A neophyte explores Bitcoin.
+### Lost in Transaction: A neophyte explores Bitcoin.

-This blog documents my adventures with Bitcoin.
-It's primarily for my own educational purposes, as there's no better motivation to learn than to expose one's ignorance to the world.
-If others find my mumbling interesting, then that's a bonus!
+I am completely new to Bitcoin, and even unfamiliar with many crypto concepts.
+This blog documents my journey into Bitcoin.
+After all, there's no better motivation to learn than to expose one's ignorance to the world!
+And maybe others can benefit from my dumb questions as well.